Researchers are required to report all unanticipated occurrences associated with their research, such as:

 Adverse events

 Any undesirable experience or response by a study participant is considered an adverse event.
-They may be emotional, psychological, or physiological in nature and include injury or a detrimental incident experienced by a research participant.
+These experiences may be emotional, psychological, or physiological in nature and include injury or a detrimental incident.
 These events are usually related to study participation or a result of the research procedures.

 The Principal Investigator, or Faculty Supervisor in the case of student research, must report the adverse event by e-mail or telephone to the Director, Research Ethics, as soon as possible but no later than 24 hours following the event.
 Submission of the Adverse Event Reporting Form (PDF) can follow after the e-mail or telephone notification.